ionic-team/capacitor-site/pages/docs/v3/cordova/migrating-from-cordova-to-capacitor.md

 <author email="email@test.com" href="http://ionicframework.com/">Ionic Framework Team</author>
 ```

-Most of the `allow-intent` values are either not used or there are [configurable alternatives](/docs/basics/configuring-your-app/) in `capacitor.config.json`.
+Most of the `allow-intent` values are either not used or there are [configurable alternatives](/docs/basics/configuring-your-app/).

 ```xml
 <allow-intent href="http://*/*" />